Ex-lawmaker who served time for Jan. 6 riot seeks House seat

 The announcement struck a markedly different tone from the remorse he expressed as he stood before a federal judge at his sentencing in June.

 Evans, 37, pleaded guilty to a felony civil disorder charge and served a three-month sentence for participating in the riot.
-At his sentencing, Evans told a federal judge that he regretted his actions every day and is a “good person who unfortunately was caught up in a moment.”
+At his sentencing, Evans told the judge he regretted his actions every day and is a “good person who unfortunately was caught up in a moment.”

-“I will forever bear the reminder that I made a crucial mistake,” Evans told the judge.
+“I will forever bear the reminder that I made a crucial mistake,” Evans said.
 “I’ve let down myself, I’ve let down my community and, most importantly, I’ve let down my family.”

 After his release in October, Evans began criticizing the federal government’s prosecutions of Capitol riot defendants.
 His statement Friday described the prosecutions as a “miscarriage” of justice.
 Despite his contrition at sentencing, Evans said his “resolve never waned.”

-The outcome of Evans’ case might have been different had he spoken his mind prior to sentencing, said Neama Rahmani, a former federal prosecutor in San Diego who now practices law at a Los Angeles firm.
+The outcome of Evans’ case might have been different had he spoken his mind before his sentencing, said Neama Rahmani, a former federal prosecutor in San Diego who now practices law at a Los Angeles firm.

 “You see these about-faces a lot by a criminal defendant,” Rahmani said in an interview.
 “This is kind of not uncommon where criminal defendants are speaking out of both sides of their mouth.”